 - Take particular care to follow Leave No Trace Practices.
 This is vital because groups have a more concentrated impact on paths, campsites, and facilities.
 Click here for specific Leave No Trace guidelines for groups on the A.T.

 - When staying at Trail shelters where tenting is permitted, pitch tents nearby, leaving the shelter for solo hikers.

-- Limit group size to no more than 10, or 25 on day hikes.
+- Limit group size to no more than 10 for overnight trips, or 25 on day hikes.
 Four to six is best.
 Traveling and camping in smaller groups reduces the physical impact to the Trail.
 Smaller groups also help preserve the sense of solitude and remoteness for other hikers who encounter your group.

 - Take care to keep members together; most search-and-rescue missions along the A.T. happen when someone gets separated from a group.

 The Appalachian Trail is a primitive footpath where hikers are expected to be well-prepared and self-reliant.
 However, those seeking guided or organized hikes do have these options:

 Appalachian Trail Clubs from Georgia to Maine offer group hikes that are usually open to the public.
 Most are free, with only a charge to cover the cost of any carpooling.
 The Appalachian Mountain Club